 Written in 2016, expanded after a second independent visit in late 2018, and updated in mid-2019 after local input, this is the most complete and up-to-date Afghanistan travel guide available online.
 Regularly updated based on the situation on the ground, and with input from local contacts.
 Brace yourself!

 Update November 2018: This guide had a major update in November 2018 after two more weeks of independent travel in Afghanistan.
 Although the security situation is frought in many areas of the country, the places we cover in this guide are relativly safe for Afghan standards.
 However, we urge you to always be careful, as a false sense of security doesn’t mean a place is secure.
 The last update to this guide was in July 2019 to reflect current info given to us by local contacts and fellow travelers.

 Grab yourself a cup of tea (you’ll be drinking a lot of chai in Afghanistan), get comfortable, and prepare to read, ’cause this is a long one.
-Everything we learned during three weeks of independent backpacking in October 2016, and two weeks of independent backpacking in November 2018, is right here in our Afghanistan travel guide.
+Everything we learned during three weeks of independent travel in Afghanistan in October 2016, and two weeks of independent travel in Afghanistan in November 2018, is right here in our Afghanistan travel guide.

 The Complete Afghanistan Travel Guide

 - Getting to Afghanistan

 - While there